Port Rail Transformation Project

 Key elements of the Port Rail Transformation Project are:

-- new Coode Road Rail Terminal integrated with the Swanson Dock East International Container Terminal.
-The rail terminal will include two dual gauge 23 tonne axle load sidings of 600m and efficiently interface with the Patrick international container terminal operations to provide a lower cost transfer of containers between rail and ships.
+- A new Coode Road Rail Terminal integrated with the Swanson Dock East International Container Terminal.
+The rail terminal will include two new siding roads each parallel that can handle 600 linear meter-longtrains and efficiently interface with the Patrick international container terminal operations to provide a lower cost transfer of containers between rail and ships.

-- improved rail terminal operation arrangements and transparency –new working arrangements between Port of Melbourne and Rail Terminal Operators at most current and all future port rail terminals.
-This encourages market competition between rail terminals and increases transparency
+- Improved rail terminal operation arrangements and transparency –new working arrangements between Port of Melbourne and Rail Terminal Operators at most current and all future port rail terminals.

 |Indicative Project Implementation Timing||(Financial Year)|